-- 1. One of the main reasons is that this also makes it now possible to easily annotate the text with comments like this without disturbing the reading flow and essential content. - 2.
-Feedback requested clarification on points 1.1, 1.4, 2.1 and 2.7 of this document.
-Point 1.1 was addressed in a new paragraph of the safety plan (see section 3), and by including more detailed Work Procedures in section 3.2.
-Point 1.4 was addressed with an additional paragraph 3.0.0.1, table 3.1, and section 6.6.
-Point 2.1 was added to Work Procedures for the various tours (see paragraphs 2.2.0.3, 3.2.0.3, 4.2.0.3, and 5.2.0.3).
+- Point 2.1 was added to Work Procedures for the various tours (see paragraphs 2.2.0.3, 3.2.0.3, 4.2.0.3, and 5.2.0.3).
 Point 2.7 was added to the general Work Procedures (see paragraphs 2.2.0.2, 3.2.0.2, 4.2.0.2, and 5.2.0.2) - 3.
 The access route is now drivable for a substantially longer distance.
+One water crossing may cause issues in the - 4.
+Although this particular accident occurred in an ice cave tour, the same risks also apply to any other glacier hike where one might be exposed to overhead hazards.
+It is therefore included in section 3, which encompasses all activities related to hard ice (outlet glaciers), independent of the particular activity or time of year.
+One aspect that may change between seasons is the mechanism which may cause hazards to become more of a concern; in summer it is primarily the weathering crust and water intrusion, while in winter rapid temperature swings and the resulting thermal stresses can produce similar results.
+However, Icelandic winters are inconsistent in temperature and warm weather

-One water crossing may cause issues in the winter months due to substantial slush and ice buildup, at least for smaller vehicles. - 4.
-In this context, reliability also includes punctuality, providing the services agreed upon to the best possible extent, keeping them informed about possible changes, and generally operating in a way that is predictable for the customer. - 5.
-These meanings derive from the well known best practices for Internet Standards, published as RFC 2119. - 6.
+- 5. In this context, reliability also includes punctuality, providing the services agreed upon to the best possible extent, keeping them informed about possible changes, and generally operating in a way that is predictable for the customer. - 6.
+These meanings derive from the well known best practices for Internet Standards, published as RFC 2119. - 7.
 It should be noted that risk assessments are a very variable measure, and depend upon how much of the work procedures and common best practices is already taken into account.
-Thus, different companies may evaluate the same situation with rather different risk factors simply based on their guiding culture, main client market, and overall tour environment. - 7.
-For example, fall from height due to rope misuse is always a risk, irrespective of whether it was ice climbing, performing a guided rappel, or clipping into a fixed rope as part of fall protection during a normal glacier hike. - 8.
-This method relies on the guide having considerable experience and being able to react quickly and assist a stumbling client before they begin to slide downwards, and is therefore only useful if the group can be kept very closely together and the guide has sufficient experience to anticipate and quickly react to such incidents. - 9.
+Thus, different companies may evaluate the same situation with rather different risk factors simply based on their guiding culture, main client market, and overall tour environment. - 8.
+For example, fall from height due to rope misuse is always a risk, irrespective of whether it was ice climbing, performing a guided rappel, or clipping into a fixed rope as part of fall protection during a normal glacier hike. - 9.
+This method relies on the guide having considerable experience and being able to react quickly and assist a stumbling client before they begin to slide downwards, and is therefore only useful if the group can be kept very closely together and the guide has sufficient experience to anticipate and quickly react to such incidents. - 10.
 This may sound excessive, but is easily achieved in practice.
 A phone, a GPS watch, and a dedicated GPS device all count as fully capable GPS navigation devices and are all routinely carried on tours of any duration.
 In addition, the GPS system of TETRA radios also allows for location fixing and basic navigation.
-In combination with a compass and paper maps, a competent guide has five mutually independent means of navigation. - 10.
+In combination with a compass and paper maps, a competent guide has five mutually independent means of navigation. - 11.
 There was at least one ice cave the Crystal Ice Cave in Breiðamerkurjökull in about 2016 where an inner chamber was only accessible through a low entryway.
-This space was known for having noticeably poor air quality in the afternoons, after numerous visitors had come through the cave throughout the day. - 11.
+This space was known for having noticeably poor air quality in the afternoons, after numerous visitors had come through the cave throughout the day. - 12.
 In this context, "simple and straightforward environment" means a hike of up to 1 hour on a well defined trail without the need for sustained "spotting" of individual clients.
 A "more complicate scenario" includes glacier travel, or rope use (such as clipping into fixed lines / "via ferrata") and other modes of travel where clients may require individual assistance by the guide.